MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-average-cost.md

 |5|02-01-20|Sale|03-01-20|-1|-10.00|3|5|

 > [!NOTE]
 >  In entry number 5 in the preceding table, the user has entered a sales order with a posting date (02-01-20) that comes before the latest valuation date of applied value entries (03-01-20).
 If the corresponding value in the **Cost Amount (Actual)** field for this date (02-01-20) were used for this entry, then it would be 14.00.
-This would give a situation where the quantity on inventory is zero, but the inventory value is –4.00.
+This would give a situation where the quantity on stock is zero, but the stock value is –4.00.
 >
 >  To avoid such a quantity-value mismatch, the valuation date is set to equal the latest valuation date of the applied value entries (03-01-20).
-The value in the **Cost Amount (Actual)** field becomes 10.00 (after revaluation), which means that the quantity on inventory is zero, and the inventory value is also zero.
+The value in the **Cost Amount (Actual)** field becomes 10.00 (after revaluation), which means that the quantity on stock is zero, and the stock value is also zero.

 > [!CAUTION]
->  Because the **Inventory Valuation** report is based on posting date, the report will reflect any quantity-value mismatches in scenarios as in the above example.
-For more information, see [Design Details: Inventory Valuation](design-details-inventory-valuation.md).
+>  Because the **Stock Valuation** report is based on posting date, the report will reflect any quantity-value mismatches in scenarios as in the above example.
+For more information, see [Design Details: Stock Valuation](design-details-inventory-valuation.md).

- If the quantity on inventory is less than zero after posting the inventory decrease, then the valuation date is first set to the posting date of the inventory decrease.
-This date may be changed later, according to the rules described in the note earlier in this section, when the inventory increase is applied.
+ If the quantity on stock is less than zero after posting the stock decrease, then the valuation date is first set to the posting date of the stock decrease.
+This date may be changed later, according to the rules described in the note earlier in this section, when the stock increase is applied.

 ## <a name="recalculating-average-cost"></a>Recalculating Average Cost
- Valuing inventory decreases as a weighted average would be straightforward if purchases were always invoiced before sales are invoiced, postings were never backdated, and you never made mistakes.
+ Valuing stock decreases as a weighted average would be straightforward if purchases were always invoiced before sales are invoiced, postings were never backdated, and you never made mistakes.
 However, the reality is somewhat different from this ideal.

  As illustrated in the examples in this topic, the valuation date is defined as the date from which the value entry is included in the average cost calculation.
 This gives you the flexibility to do the following for items using the Average costing method: